What the origins of Steampunk?

 The Victorians had a deep fascination with the natural world and intrepid gentlemen would discover, collect and classify it.
 Specimen jars, display cases and taxidermy would be used to present the preserved curiosities.
 These curiosities would help adorn their homes.
 If you’re interested in the Steampunk look you could use these displays as well as the tools and paraphernalia that accompanied these hobbies such as magnifying glasses, hunting nets and brass telescopes.
 To evoke travel and adventure you can use old globes, maps, compasses, pith helmets, old luggage, hurricane lamps, old telephones and framed etchings of zeppelins, steam trains, biplanes and steamships.

 The Victorian Emporium's Steampunk inspired clock

-But yet at the heart of Steampunk interior lies a strong DIY culture; in part it’s because the look isn’t cheap and also it’s not just about replicating a period look in your house but living a 19th century alternative world.
+At the heart of Steampunk interior lies a strong DIY culture; in part it’s because the look isn’t cheap and also it’s not just about replicating a period look in your house but living a 19th century alternative world.
 To achieve this you can customise old Victoriana furniture and change it's use into something new like changing a common bedside table into an amplifier for your Victorian looking electric guitar.
 In some ways there has never been a better time to invest in ‘brown wood’.
 For years flea markets, antique and junk shops have had a hard time as the mainstream vogue for interiors has been contemporary and flat-packed.
 It can be fun and satisfying to know that your object or furniture is unique with your particular customisation.
 A dominant element to Steampunk interiors is brass.
 Brass cogs and clock donor parts, bits of old machinery or Filament lamps and cathode tubes can help decorate items to make them look like the work on outdated power sources but this must be done with skill to look pseudo-Victorian.